Timpanogos Cave National Monument Tours, UT

-NOTICE: Your Cave Tour begins and ends at the visitor center, NOT at the cave entrance.
+NOTICE: The Cave Tour Time you select begins at the visitor center, NOT at the cave entrance.

 Access to Timpanogos Cave is by hiking only.
 The paved trail to the cave is a strenuous 1.5 miles one way with an elevation gain of approximately 1,100 vertical feet.

 After completing the hike, visitors will experience all three caves while walking on a paved, lighted route with a park ranger.
 Touring the cool, wet caves requires some bending, crouching and stairs.
 The caves are 45°F, 7°C. It is very common for these tours to sell out daily during the summer season.

 - Distance: 3.5 miles

 - Number of Steps: 100

 - Effort: Strenuous

 Know Before You GoThinking about bringing small children?

 While we welcome children of all ages, is it a good idea?
 The hike to the cave is steep, frequently hot, and strollers are not allowed.
 The caves are cold (45° F, 7° C) and dark, and touching in this delicate environment is not allowed.
 Will your child enjoy this and, if not, will this affect you and others on your tour?
 Please keep this in mind as you plan.

 Pick up reserved tickets at the visitor center 15 minutes prior to your scheduled time.